thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

      ```

 - grpc-client-one application:
-    - A REST API is used to access the client application, which under the hood uses the gRPC client created using the stub.
+    - The client application includes REST endpoints to access the server.
+Each endpoint utilizes the gRPC client created from the stub to get the server response.
-    - The client application starts in 8085 port, configuration updated in application.yaml.
+    - The server url is defined in the `application.yaml` file `spring.grpc.client.channels.local.address: 0.0.0.0:9090` and `spring.grpc.server.enabled: false`.
+Also the client application starts in 8085 port which is defined in `server.port: 8085` property.
-    - The `com.spring.grpc.client.OrderController` defines the entry point using the `@RestController`.
+    - The controller `com.spring.grpc.client.OrderController` class defines GET, POST and PUT mapping to access the server endpoint respectively.
-    - The class `com.spring.grpc.client.OrderClientConfig` creates client with `ManagedchannelBuilder` only to configure the retrypolicy.
+    - The client bean is defined in `com.spring.grpc.client.OrderClientConfig` class using `ManagedChannelBuilder` to create a channel.
+The ManagedChannelBuilder is used to include custom configuration to the client channel like loadbalancer type, retryPolicy, etc. The java bean definition code snippet will look like below.

      ```java
       @Bean